 Nothing special happens if either deck contains no cards.

-If text allows an ability on a card in a deck to be used, it first enters a resolution area in the same way as a card played from hand.
+If text allows an ability on a card in a deck to be used, it first enters a resolution area in the same way as a card played from hand (see "Resolution Areas," p. .)